AdaCore/learn/content/courses/ada-idioms/chapters/controlling_obj_initialization_creation.rst

        ...
     end;

 The initial value can also specify constraints, if required.
+In the code above, the object
-The object :ada:`Prompt` has a lower bound of :ada:`Positive'First` and an upper bound set to the length of the literal.
+:ada:`Prompt` has a lower bound of :ada:`Positive'First` and an upper bound set to the length of the literal.
 The specific bounds of :ada:`Reply` are determined by the function, and need not start at :ada:`Positive'First`.